birc-ctib-2022/bed-2-mariafarhadanastasia/README.md

 *How do you use binary search to find the lower bound of a number?
 How did you have to modify the binary search algorithm?*

+This code below is a basic binary search:

+      def binary_search(arr, x, first, last):

+         # Check base case
+         if last >= first:

+            mid = (last + first) // 2

+            # If element is present at the middle itself
+            if arr[mid] == x:
+                  return mid

+            # If element is smaller than mid, then it can only
+            # be present in left subarray
+            elif arr[mid] > x:
+                  return binary_search(arr, x, first, mid - 1)

+            # Else the element can only be present in right subarray
+            else:
+                  return binary_search(arr, x, mid + 1, last)
+It will return the index where we first find the number we are looking for, even if we have several same numbers.

+In our lower_bound binary search, we try to find the index of the number we are looking for which located in the very left, where we assume that the array is already sorted.

+      def lower_bound(x, v):
+         def search(arr, v, first, last):
+            if v > arr[last]: # 1
+                  return len(arr)

+            if last >= first: # 2
+                  mid = (last + first) // 2

+                  if mid == 0: # 3
+                     return mid

+                  if arr[mid] >= v: # 4
+                     # 5
+                     if arr[mid - 1] < v: # 6
+                        return mid
+                     else: # 7
+                        return search(arr, v, first, mid - 1)
+                  else: # 8
+                     return search(arr, v, mid + 1, last)

+         first = 0
+         last = len(x) - 1
+         return search(x, v, first, last)

+We will go through the code one by one.
+I put the number so it can be easier to read.

+1. Base case: if the largest number in the array is smaller than integer we are looking for.
+2. We will run the code below if the last index is equal or larger than the first index.
+3. We end up in this condition if we already reach the very left of array, where last = first = 0.
+4. Otherwise, we do the binary search.
+We check if value in the mid index, is the same or larger than the number we search.
+5. If yes, then we check if the value in the index before the mid is smaller than the number we search. `This part is where it differs from the normal binary search.`
+6. If it also yes, this mid index is indeed the lower bound of the number we are looking for.
+7. Otherwise, we will continue doing a binary search in the  left part of mid index
+8. If the value in mid index we found is smaller than what we are looking for, so it must be in the right side of our mid index.

 *Would anything be more difficult if the features covered ranges instead of single nucleotides (like real BED files)?
 What could go wrong, if anything?*

 *We wrote a tool for merging two BED files, but what if we had a bunch of them?
 What would the complexity be if we merged them in, one at a time?
 What would the complexity be if we merged all of the files at the same time?*